These guides are AI-generated educational summaries — not legal or medical advice.

 Failing to document treatment dates precisely

-Why: The 100% rating under DC 8002 extends for 6 months after treatment cessation.
+The 100% rating under DC 8002 extends for 6 months after treatment cessation.
 If the examiner does not have precise treatment end dates, they may incorrectly apply the post-treatment residual rating criteria prematurely.

-Do this instead: Bring documentation of your most recent treatment dates: last radiation session, last chemotherapy cycle, most recent surgery.
+Instead: Bring documentation of your most recent treatment dates: last radiation session, last chemotherapy cycle, most recent surgery.
 Know these dates before the exam and state them clearly.

 Impact: 100% active disease rating vs. residual rating - potentially thousands of dollars per month difference